DarrylBrysonDev0/cookbook/recipes/2021-02-08-Microservice-Interface-Hosts.md

   - docker
 excerpt: "Deployment Walkthrough w/ Docker: Hosts for interfaces between apps and deployment environment"
 ---
-# Deployment Walkthrough: Microservice Interface Hosts
+# Deployment Walkthrough: Microservice Communication Interface
 The purpose of this article is to walkthrough the setting up of infrastructure for containerized applications to communicate and access files.
 Containerizing an application gives great flexibility in how, where, and at what scale it’s deployed.
 A drawback to this versatility is the problem of discoverability.
 Microservice applications often rely on accessing remote files and the ability to communicate with other apps.
 How does an app find these resources when being deployed into different data centers and dynamicly assign IP addresses?

 ## Hard Coded Solution: Configuration files